frozenjs/frozenjs.github.io/markdown/2013-04-25-building-breakouts-with_frozenjs.md

 We learned a few things.

-### Use lodash
+### Use Lo-Dash

-[Lodash](http://lodash.com/) is a great general purpose javascript utility library.
+[Lo-Dash](http://lodash.com/) is a great general purpose JavaScript utility library.
 It has everything that underscore has, but with much better performance.

 Sixteen milliseconds to handle user input, update game state, and render to the screen is not very much time.
-You'll want to make sure that common low-level javascript tasks perform as quickly as possible.
+You'll want to make sure that common low-level JavaScript tasks perform as quickly as possible.

-Also, we tended to often re-imlpement certain javascript functions in various games.
-With lodash we were able to [DRY](http://en.wikipedia.org/wiki/Don't_repeat_yourself) up quite a bit of code.
-Because it supports [AMD](http://requirejs.org/docs/whyamd.html), we were able to easily include it in our project and build it into our minified javascript output.
+Also, we tended to often re-imlpement certain JavaScript functions in various games.
+With Lo-Dash we were able to [DRY](http://en.wikipedia.org/wiki/Don't_repeat_yourself) up quite a bit of code.
+Because it supports [AMD](http://requirejs.org/docs/whyamd.html), we were able to easily include it in our project and build it into our minified JavaScript output.

-Lodash will be built into the next version of FrozenJS.
+Lo-Dash will be part the next version of FrozenJS.

 ### Screens/Scenes

 Although it uses the same background, there's a few state changes in the game:  The start screen, the game playing, and the game over screen.

 This isn't difficult to handle in the update and draw methods of this simple game, however we feel that it could be a bit easier.
-In the next version of FrozenJS we'll have something to clean that type of code up a bit.
+This is something we'll be looking into for future versions of the game engine.

 ### This was a fun experiment.